yanheng0/SummerBuild-2026/README.md

 ## How FraudNot Helps

 Send FraudNot a suspicious message, image, or voice note.
-It runs it through a forensic analysis pipeline grounded in real Singapore scam cases and returns a verdict with confidence score, scam type, key indicators, and a recommended action — all in Telegram, no app install required.
+It runs them through a forensic analysis pipeline grounded in real Singapore scam cases and returns a verdict with confidence score, scam type, key indicators, and a recommended action all within Telegram and require no app installation.

 If the scan finds something concerning, one tap generates a draft police report in the format SPF expects.
 Most people who get scammed don't report it.
 This tries to make reporting easier.